 Taylor recently directed an adaptation of Toni Morrison’s The Bluest Eye.
-He directed Alice Childress' Trouble in Mind at Augsburg College in St. Paul.
-In 2014, he re-envisioned and directed a classic of the Harlem Renaissance, The Purple Flower, at Boston's Factory Theatre, and incorporated shadow puppets as his characters.
-His directing projects have been as varied as the opera Fresh Faust at the Institute of Contemporary Art in Boston; The Negroes Burial Ground at The Kitchen in New York City; Destiny and Uppa Creek at Manhattan's Dixon Place; Ride the Rhythm in the Hip-Hop Theatre Festival in Washington, D.C., and The Wiz at the University of Minnesota's Rarig Center in Minneapolis.
-He also reimagined and restaged the Black Nativity for Penumbra Theatre in St. Paul, and directed Complicated Fun, a musical about the 1980s music scene in Minneapolis.
+He directed Alice Childress' Trouble in Mind in St. Paul.
+He re-envisioned and directed a classic of the Harlem Renaissance, The Purple Flower, at Boston's Factory Theatre and incorporated shadow puppets as his characters.
+Taylor’s directing projects have been as varied as the opera Fresh Faust at the Institute of Contemporary Art in Boston; The Negroes Burial Ground at The Kitchen in New York City; Destiny and Uppa Creek at Manhattan's Dixon Place; Ride the Rhythm in the Hip-Hop Theatre Festival in Washington, D.C., and The Wiz at the University of Minnesota's Rarig Center in Minneapolis.
+He also reimagined and restaged The Black Nativity for Penumbra Theatre and directed Complicated Fun, a musical about the 1980s music scene in Minneapolis.
 His next directing project will be a commercial musical, Selassie, which he will also write.

 As a scholar, Taylor's training began under the tutelage of George Houston Bass and his Research to Performance Method (RPM) at Brown's Rites and Reasons Theatre.
-In the summer of 2014, Taylor was part of the Consortium on African-American Aesthetics at Emory University.
-Nearly 20 years ago, he was part of the original group of artists and scholars gathered at August Wilson's "The National Black Theatre Summit: On Golden Pond."
+In Summer 2014, Taylor was part of the Consortium on African American Aesthetics at Emory University.
+He was part of the original group of artists and scholars gathered at August Wilson's "The National Black Theatre Summit: On Golden Pond."
 Taylor was part of the cohort that presented a paper on aesthetics.
 He is also the performance editor of the Massachusetts Review and his essay Don’t Call African American Theatre Black Theatre: It’s Like Calling a Dog a Cat was published in September 2019.

 Previously, Taylor was an associate professor at the University of Minnesota, Twin Cities.
-He has also taught at Bard College and City University in New York; Columbia College of Chicago; Bennington College and Brown University.
+He has also taught at Bard College, City University in New York, Columbia College of Chicago, Bennington College and Brown University.